Navigation Can Not Be Activated

 - Cannot read navigation DVD

-- N1112 No data transfer between D2B master and D2B predecessor component possible.
+- N1112 No data transfer between the D2B master and the D2B predecessor component is possible.

 - B1762 Fault in CAN communication with component A40/3n2 (Navigation processor).

 - CAN Bus Fault

 - Damaged or wrong NAVI Map DVD

 Check the navigation software version.
 Has it been updated with the latest software?
 If that’s the case, an older navigation DVD won’t work and can cause the error “Navigation cannot be activated” to appear.

 - Fiber Optic Problem.

 All the units part of the fiber optic must be properly working.
 If your Mercedes uses a separate drive for the NAVI DVD, it is possible that this unit can be defective.
 Learn more about fiber optic problems by reading Mercedes Audio System Explained.

 The DVD drive that holds your navigation disk could be damaged.
 The optical lens could be dirty.

 - Try removing the DVD from the drive and letting the car sit for at least half an hour.
 Don’t start the car, open the doors, or even unlock the vehicle during this time.
 You want your Mercedes-Benz to go to “sleep.”
 After the waiting period, reinsert the navigation disk into the DVD slot and try to power up your COMAND system.
 Press the NAVI button and wait for the system to restart.
 If that doesn’t work, go to the next step.